cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   ![](/images/image188_detrac.jpg)

-- In the process of drawing, you can select the level of approximation using the approximation accuracy switch.
+- In the process of drawing, you can select the number of points in the polygon using the switch.

   ![](/images/image223.jpg)